cloudfoundry/app-autoscaler/docs/Readme.md

 	For example, if the memory usage of the application is "100MB of 200MB", the value of "memoryutil" is 50%.

+* **cpu**

+	The metric "cpu", a short name of "cpu utilization", is the **average** percentage of cpu usage of your application for all its instances.

+	The default unit of "cpu" is "%".

 * **responsetime**

 	The metric "responsetime" represents the **average** latency for the processed requests occurred in a period time of your application for all its instances.